elsaessern/elsaessern.github.io/_posts/2025-04-20-blog-post-SixVertexAndXXZ.md

   - Integrable Probability
 ---

-XXZ Quantum Spin Chain & The Six Vertex Model
-==========

 What does a model for the possible orientations of hydrogen and oxygen atoms on a sheet of ice have to do with a toy model for magnetism on a chain?
 Although the original aim for both of these models were describing different things, molecular structure of ice and magnetism, they are intimately related via their mathematical construction.
 In particular, the operators that govern the dynamics of each model commute, and thus share the same eigenvectors.

+XXZ Quantum Spin Chain & The Six Vertex Model
+==========

+The following discussion and notes are based on the contents of [^1],[^2],[^3],[^4].
+I encourage the interested reader to dive into these sources and the references therein for additional insight, rigor, and enjoyable mathematics.

 XXZ Spin-1/2 Chain
 ----------